oscaroceguera/norm-admin-api/README.md

 * CRUD de modules
   * ~Create Module (save _id in schema)~
+  * ~Get modules by schema uuid~
+  * ~Get Module by uuid~
-  * Get Module by uuid
+  * Get Module by uuid with items
-  * Get modules by schema uuid
+  * Get modules by schema uuid with items
-  * Delete Module
+  * Delete Module with items
   * Update Module

 * CRUD de items: